 One of the most important plants in your garden, in terms of size, cost, and impact.
 Long ago, I read some garden advice which is to be taken seriously: plant your trees first, placing them in the landscape should be the top priority in your garden plan.
 If for no other reason than that they take a long time to grow.

-Another good piece of advice I followed over the years was to use smaller, younger trees when planting.
-Even the ones called “whips” will grow better and faster once they are established.
-Besides the fact that it is much more economical to buy the smaller sizes than a very large tree.
+Another good piece of advice I followed over the years was to use smaller, younger saplings or “whips” when planting.
+They will grow better and faster once they are established.
+Besides the fact that it is much more economical to buy the smaller sizes than a very large one.

 We know trees are useful: shade from the sun, structure to the eye, trees maximize the beauty and worth of our landscape.